Cofre de Perote

 Cofre de Perote, also known by its Nahuatl names Naupa-Tecutépetl (from Nāuhpa-Tēuctēpetl) and Nauhcampatépetl, both meaning something like "Place of Four Mountains" or "Mountain of the Lord of Four Places", is an inactive volcano located in the Mexican state of Veracruz, at the point where the Trans-Mexican Volcanic Belt, home to all of Mexico's highest peaks, joins the Sierra Madre Oriental.
-With an elevation of 4282 m above sea level, Cofre de Perote is Mexico's eighth highest mountain summit.
+With an elevation of 4220 m above sea level, Cofre de Perote is Mexico's eighth highest mountain summit.

-Cofre de Perote is a shield volcano, shaped very differently from the stratovolcanic Pico de Orizaba, which lies about 50 km to the southeast.
+Cofre de Perote is a shield volcano, shaped very differently from the stratovolcanic Pico de Orizaba, which lies about 50 km to the southwest.
 A cofre is a coffer, and the name alludes to a volcanic outcropping on the shield which constitutes the peak of the mountain.
 To the north is the town of Perote, Veracruz, after which the mountain is named.

 The area surrounding the volcano was protected by the Mexican government as a national park, known as Cofre de Perote National Park (Parque Nacional Cofre de Perote), in 1937.